Chronic Pain

 Getting Treatment Back on Track

-HyperesthesiaOur physicians effectively manage a medication transition in chronic pain patients.
+We can effectively help chronic pain patients to transition to less damaging medications, including buprenorphine, which does not worsen tolerance due to its weak opioid activation.
 Our procedure was developed by opioid management experts and is carried out in a private, healing atmosphere, where high-quality care, understanding, and compassion lead to long-term success.

-Chronic Pain CycleAfter undergoing an effective medication transition, many patients experience significantly improved function, decreased anxiety and depression, improved sleep and energy levels, and most importantly, decreased pain.
-Some patients discover that what they had assumed to be pain from an injury was actually withdrawal or hyperesthesia, and after medication transition, they no longer need opioid pain medications.
+After undergoing an effective medication transition, many patients experience significantly improved function, decreased anxiety and depression, improved sleep and energy levels, and most importantly, decreased pain.
+Patients often discover that what they had assumed to be pain from an injury was actually withdrawal or hyperesthesia, and after medication transition, they no longer need opioid pain medications.
 Many who continue to have an underlying pain condition find that they can adequately manage their ongoing symptoms with non-addictive options, and even those who still require narcotics often find they require markedly lower doses than previously.